SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 beginning of the next day.
 Optionally, the gamemaster may require an injured character to complete a period of rest before making the natural healing roll.
-Use the “Rest Period” chart and the character’s Wound level to determine how long the character needs to wait before attempting the natural healing roll.
+Use the "Rest Period" chart and the character’s Wound level to determine how long the character needs to wait before attempting the natural healing roll.
 The gamemaster then multiplies the result by 3 to ﬁgure out how many Body Points were healed.